 - The support available for students with disability

 - Student satisfaction with the programme and the staff.

 Underpinning much of the activity within health psychology is the understanding of the psychological processes that relate to the maintenance of health, prevention of disease and the promotion of psychological wellbeing.
 This module aims to provide students with a broad knowledge base in these areas in relation to the historical, social and political context of health psychology and health services policy.

 Within health psychology it is essential to understand the links between psychological factors, behaviour, physiological mechanisms and illness.
 This module aims to provide students with a broad knowledge base in these areas and introduce them to a range of physiological and psychological assessment methods.

 Health Promotion and Behaviour Change (20 credits)

-This module will see you develop a critical awareness of the role of psychology in the onset, diagnosis, progression, and management of various long term conditions.
-You will also develop a comprehensive understanding of key issues related to the nature of patient interaction with healthcare providers and explore the role of the family and wider social environment in relation to health and illness.
-This module is delivered face to face or online.
+The aim of this module is to provide students with a critical awareness of the role of psychology in the onset, diagnosis, progression and management of various long term conditions.
+Furthermore this module will provide students with a comprehensive understanding of key issues related to the nature of patient interaction with health care providers.
+Finally, the role of the family and wider social environment in health and illness will be explored.

 Professional Skills in Health Psychology (20 credits)